donmhico/DM-Confirm-Email/readme.txt

 * Prevents waste of resources and web space by only creating user account to confirmed emails.
 * Uses all the native registration hooks for more advanced customization.
 * Seamless integration
+* NEW!
+Ability to edit the email message containing the password of the new account that will be sent to the user.

 = Future =
-* Edit the email message for password
-* Better UI for the settings page
+* Display all pending registrations that need confirmation on the Dashboard.

 == Installation ==